 Cycling 3.
 Golf 0.

 Golf has traditionally been a thorn in environmentalists’ sides.
 And for good reason.
-New courses require clear-cutting of trees and displacement of wildlife habitat.
+New courses require clear-cutting of trees and displacement of wildlife habitats.
 Water consumption is off the charts, just to keep fairways and greens in good shape.
 Pumping of excess water to keep courses dry (ironically) affects water tables and municipal drinking sources.

 Golf will have little choice but to evolve as the ecosystem around us changes.
 Fortunately, some are getting the message.
 Yes, it is possible to create a more sustainable course, but the footprint is still quite invasive.

 Contrast all of THAT with cycling.
 When I ride my bike to work, there’s very little impact on the environment.
 Sure, I may occasionally take out a daredevil squirrel or squash a few bugs, but I’m otherwise pretty harmless.

 Producing the materials to create bicycles and bicycle-related equipment is no less environmentally impactful than it is for the production of golf equipment.
 Nevertheless, the beauty of cycling is you can ride almost anywhere a trail or roadway exists.

 Cycling 4.
 Golf 0.

 There is one aspect of the grand old game that cycling cannot match.
 The feeling of squarely hitting a ball off the tee and watching it sail true to the green is incredibly rewarding.
 Golf is a sport that can be played at any stage of life (a tie with cycling) and it’s a fun outlet for competitive types.

 Unlike pro cycling, professional golf isn’t a sport riddled with doping issues.
 Not that golf isn’t without its scandals, but at least the athletes are pretty much relying on pure skill rather than skill plus chemistry.